 Also known as: Hyaline casts, Granular casts, Renal tubular epithelial casts, Waxy casts, Casts in the urine, Fatty casts, Red blood cell casts or White blood cell casts

-- Waxy casts are associated with advanced kidney disease and chronic kidney failure.
+- Waxy casts can be found in people with advanced kidney disease and chronic kidney failure.

-- White blood cell (WBC) casts are more common in interstitial cell kidney diseases such as interstitial inflammation, pyelonephritis, and parenchymal infection.
+- White blood cell (WBC) casts are more common with acute kidney infections.

-Urinary casts are tiny tube-shaped particles made up of white blood cells, red blood cells, or kidney cells.
-They form in kidney structures called tubules.
-Casts are held together by a protein released by the kidney.
-The content of a cast can tell your health care provider whether your urine is healthy or abnormal.
+Urinary casts may be made up of white blood cells, red blood cells, kidney cells, or substances such as protein or fat.
+The content of a cast can help tell your health care provider whether your kidney is healthy or abnormal.

-How the test is performed
+How the Test is Performed

-How to prepare for the test
+How to Prepare for the Test

 No special preparation is needed.

-How the test will feel
+How the Test will Feel

-The test involves only normal urination, and there is no discomfort.
+The test involves only normal urination.
+There is no discomfort.

-Why the test is performed
+Why the Test is Performed